AmerZuher/AmerZuher/README.md

 ## Soft Skills:
-1. Strong **problem-solving** skills, adept at finding innovative solutions.
+ 1. Strong problem-solving abilities
-2. Excellent **communication and teamwork abilities**, demonstrated through collaboration on projects.
+ 2. Excellent communication and teamwork skills
-3. **Self-motivated** with a passion for continuous learning and professional development.
+ 3. Self-motivated and eager to learn
-4. **Detail-oriented** approach to tasks, ensuring accuracy and quality in all endeavors.
+ 4. Detail-oriented with a focus on quality

 ## Professional Development: